ConnorBP/pixel-intelligence/README.md

 The canvas should be initialized to the pixel chosen by user, and users can start it.

-2. Save canvas state and creations
+4. Save canvas state and creations

 As a user, I want to save my creations to library and canvas state to local storage.

+Property: High

 **Acceptance Criteria:**